P-p-H-d/mlib/README.md

 > [!Note]
 > The memory context parameter is not stored in the container
-> because it is not efficient in memory usage and is redundant when you
+> because it is not efficient in memory usage as it is redundant when you
-> create container of other containers (example `array` of `string_t`).
+> create container of other containers (example `array` of `string_t`):
+> all `string_t` in the array would need to store the context which is duplicate information.
-> It is always passed as argument of the functions.
+> Therefore it is always passed as argument of the functions.

 The user shall ensure of the coherence of the memory context for a given container so that the same memory context is used from its construction to its destruction.